In your HubSpot account, navigate to Reports > Analytics Tools. Then, select Events.

 In the events dashboard, click Create event in the upper right.

-In the pane that slides in on the right, enter an Event name, and select Tags (optional) to easily find and keep track of your event.
+In the right pane, enter an Event name, and select Tags (optional) to easily find and keep track of your event.
 Select Custom event as the Event type, then click Next at the bottom right.

 Custom events can be set up in two ways: